wdsnow66/wdsnow66.github.io/_posts/2024-11-01-research-data-workflow.md

 ## Steps

+There are a variety of resources at Stanford and other academic research institutions.
+An emerging website from UIT CSC that identifies resources related to the Research Data Workflow is the [Research Guidelines and Resources](https://cdoane.sites.stanford.edu){:target="_blank"} .

 ### Plan & Design
 * Data Management Plan (Data Types, Data Org & storage, Tools, Data Standards, Data timelines, Data Sharing Agreements, Oversight)
 * Collecting – Sources, Consent & Privacy